awhewell/owin/README.md

 The **Owin.WebApi** package is similar in operation to Microsoft's Web API 2 but with some notable
 differences:

 1. Controllers do not have a base class.
-Rather they must implement `IApiController`.
+Instead they must implement `IApiController`.
 The interface only has one property - `OwinEnvironment`, which is an environment dictionary.
 This always gets filled before the route method is called.

 2. Public methods on a controller are not automatically exposed as endpoints.
 You must expose every endpoint with the `Route` attribute.
-At time of writing the route must be fully pathed but you can have parameters embedded in the route.
+This is more cumbersome than Microsoft's approach but it should make it harder to accidentally expose methods.

 3. You can tag static methods as routes.
-The restriction is that the method must accept an OWIN environment dictionary as a parameter.
+The restriction is that the method must accept an OWIN environment dictionary as one of its parameters.

 4. You can tag void methods as routes.
 The route will have to set up the OWIN environment for itself if it wants to return anything, although if it doesn't assign a status code then the API will